-Allow all students to access learning and succeed with even the most challenging content if scaffolded appropriately
+Allow all students to access learning and succeed with even the most challenging content if scaffolded appropriately with adaptive teaching methods.

-- What a "typical lesson" will look like will vary from subject to subject and individual teachers may utilise a variety of strategies based upon their professional judgement and knowledge. - However, it is expected that the following high-quality teaching strategies are used effectively in the majority of lessons.
+What a "typical lesson" will look like will vary from subject to subject and individual teachers may utilise a variety of strategies based upon their professional judgement and knowledge.

+However, it is expected that the following high-quality teaching strategies are used effectively in the majority of lessons.